Edelcoin (EDLC) Achieves Self Reported Market Cap of $6.21 Billion

-Edelcoin (EDLC) traded up 0.1% against the U.S. dollar during the 24-hour period ending at 21:00 PM E.T. on August 5th.
-In the last seven days, Edelcoin has traded 0.1% higher against the U.S. dollar.
-Edelcoin has a market cap of $6.21 billion and $7.41 million worth of Edelcoin was traded on exchanges in the last day.
-One Edelcoin token can now be bought for about $1.13 or 0.00002001 BTC on major cryptocurrency exchanges.
+Edelcoin (EDLC) traded 0% lower against the U.S. dollar during the one day period ending at 23:00 PM Eastern on August 10th.
+One Edelcoin token can currently be bought for approximately $1.13 or 0.00001839 BTC on popular cryptocurrency exchanges.
+Edelcoin has a market cap of $6.21 billion and approximately $7.75 million worth of Edelcoin was traded on exchanges in the last 24 hours.
+In the last seven days, Edelcoin has traded up 0.1% against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.